PRAMA Concept Development Manager at Pavigym.

 * Understanding their lifestyle.
 (Job, schedules, family or not…)

-* Emotional/phycological aspects to help people understand themselves.
-Example…
+* Emotional/psychological aspects to help people understand themselves.

-* Which habits prevent them to reach their goals
+* Habits that prevent them reaching their goals

-* What are the real reasons why they have bad habits
+* The real reasons behind their bad habits

 * Fitness questionnaire: PAR-Q, health-related questions, training related questions.

-These arrangements should be drafted every 1 to 3 weeks, depending on the possibilities, at least at the beginning or during the first 3-4 weeks, weekly appointments would be better if possible.
+You should arrange appointments with your new members 1 to 3 weeks, depending on your availability.
+At the very least, they should be given an appointment when they start or during the first 3-4 weeks.
+Weekly appointments would be better if possible.

-A Satisfaction questionnaire – The goal is to detect dissatisfactions in different areas to extend member retention and guarantee the member is coming to the club as planned in terms of visits per week.
-Any member detected as a potential loss should be passed onto Customer Service to work on the dissatisfaction topic.
-The questionnaire should be simple as the examples shown below:
+The appointment should include a satisfaction questionnaire.
+Remember, the goal is to detect dissatisfaction in different areas in order to improve member retention by guaranteeing the member is coming to the club as planned with regard to the number of visits per week.
+Any member detected as a potential loss should be passed on to Customer Service to work on their point of dissatisfaction.
+The questionnaire should be simple, for example:

-The member came to the gym as planned?
+Has the member attended the gym as planned?
 YES/NO. Number of sessions

-What is your satisfaction level about our services?
+What is your level of satisfaction with our services?
 Very high/High/Medium/Low

-What is your satisfaction level on our activities?
+What is your level of satisfaction with our activities?
 Very high/High/Medium/Low

-What is your satisfaction level on our facility and equipment?
+What is your level of satisfaction with our facilities and equipment?
 Very high/High/Medium/Low

-What is your general satisfaction level at our club?
+What is your general level of satisfaction with our club?
 Very high/High/Medium/Low

 Do you feel you are noticing results or improving as expected?
 YES/NO

-Your motivation to remain as a member is… Very high/High/Medium/Low
+Your motivation to remain a member is… Very high/High/Medium/Low

 2.3.
-Strategize activities for the next 1 to 3 weeks depending on how often you set the MIP appointments:
+Plan strategic activities for the next 1 to 3 weeks depending on how often you set the MIP appointments

-It is better not to set a concrete day and time but including the activities, they should do and they can choose when.
-Giving them this flexibility will work better, the planning procedure for the different phases of the MIP must be very clear integrating new activities as members are ready for them.
+It’s better not to set a schedule; instead include activities they should do and let them choose when.
+Giving them this flexibility will work better.
+The planning procedure for the different phases of the MIP must be very clear on integrating new activities as and when new members are ready for them.
 There must be clear advice on which activities they shouldn’t try.

 2.4.
-Strategization of activities for the next MIP period:
+Plan strategic activities for the next MIP period

-After the MIP you need to make sure that the member already recognises all club’s activities, services and knows how to use the club effectively.
+After the MIP you need to make sure that the member recognises, understands, and feels comfortable with all the activities and services you offer, and knows how to use the club effectively.